brave/brave-variations/README.md

 - All studies are [one time randomized](https://source.chromium.org/chromium/chromium/src/+/main:base/metrics/field_trial.h;l=99).
 - Platform and channel filters must be applied.
 See `PLATFORMS` and `CHANNELS` constants in `serialize.py`.
 - Brave Ads studies must contain the stubstring "BraveAds" in their study name.
-Only one ads study should run at any given time.
-To run simultaneous ads studies a security and privacy review is required.
+Only one ads study with page visible side effects is allowed to run.
+Multiple studies without visible side effects can run simultanesouly.

 ## Some Notes on using variations in the Browser
 - Studies only take effect after restarting the browser.